All right, news roundup, information overload hour.

 It fills our hearts to know that we can be here for you.

-Uh anyway, our friend Roma Downey's here.
+Uh, Anyway, our friend Roma Downey's here.

-Uh we wanted to check in with her to tell us about it.
+We wanted to check in with her to tell us about it.

 You know, whenever you and Mark do a project, I'm just interested in whatever it is because I've enjoyed everything you've ever done.